We use cookies to improve your experience, some are essential for the operation of this site.

 Description

+St Mary's, in the centre of Shrewsbury, was founded as a collegiate church, became a parish church after 1548 and was declared redundant in 1987.
+It is now in the care of the Churches Conservation Trust.
 The architectural history of the building is highly complex and much remains unsolved.
-The Romanesque parts of the church consist of the S chancel wall, the S transept, which is dated to c.
-1170 or slightly later, and the N transept, which is slightly later in date than the S transept.
+It consists of an aisled nave with a W tower and a S porch, a crossing with a N transept containing the St Nicholas Chapel, and a S transept.
+The chancel has a S chapel (the Trinity Chapel) and a N vestry.
+Of this the lower parts of the W tower, the transepts and parts of the lateral walls at the W end of the chancel are 12thc work.
 The S wall of the S transept was remodelled in the 19thc.
-The barrel-vaulted chapel of St Nicholas is situated to the E of the N transept.
 The pointed W tower arch is late 12thc, decorated with string course and sculpted capitals.
-Round-headed nave arcades.
 The S nave arcade dates to c.
-1200, the N nave arcade is 13thc.
+1200 or a little later, while the N nave arcade is later still.
 N and S transept doorways decorated with sculpture, both late 12thc.
-Plain W doorway, somewhat earlier than S and N transept doorways.
-S porch c.
-1200 decorated with sculpture both on exterior and interior, leading to S doorway also decorated with sculpture.
+There is a plain W doorway, somewhat earlier than S and N transept doorways.
+The S porch is of c.1200 and decorated with sculpture both on exterior and interior, leading to S doorway also decorated with sculpture.
 The church is constructed of local red sandstone.

 History